 The experiments touched not only the cuisine but also the style to attract the American public.
 The result was the famous raised sign, the top of which resembles a Mexican and Texan hat.

-Then there was a series of restaurant transfers from owner to owner, which also contributed significantly to the menu and the emblem.
-Despite the frequent adjustments to the logo, it remained similar to the Mexican version because the parent company was still managed by the Ochoa family, who retained the first version of the identity.
-In the early 90s of the last century, the El Pollo Loco chain tried several concepts to become noticeable among serious competitors – KFC and Chick-fil-A. In total, she has five emblems.
+Then, there was a series of restaurant transfers from one owner to the next, contributing significantly to the menu and the emblem.
+Despite frequent logo adjustments, it remained similar to the Mexican version because the parent company was still managed by the Ochoa family, who retained the original identity.
+In the early 90s of the last century, the El Pollo Loco chain tried several concepts to become more noticeable among serious competitors, such as KFC and Chick-fil-A. In total, it has five emblems.

 What is El Pollo Loco?

-El Pollo Loco is a franchised chain of fast food restaurants from Mexico.
-It was discovered in the USA in 1980 by the Ochoa family.
-Her specialty is grilled chicken marinated in citrus and quesadillas, enchiladas, burritos, tacos, and other national dishes.
+El Pollo Loco is a Mexican fast-food chain.
+It was founded in the USA in 1980 by the Ochoa family.
+Its specialties include citrus-marinated grilled chicken, quesadillas, enchiladas, burritos, tacos, and other national dishes.
 The network includes about 500 points.
 The head office is located in Costa Mesa (California).

 1980 – 2005

-The logo looks like a label or label often used on products.
+The logo looks like a label, often used on products.
 Such an association arises from the raised top, which resembles a wide-brimmed Mexican hat.
-The emblem is painted neon yellow and complemented by a figure frame around the entire perimeter.
-In the center, there is a three-level inscription – the name of the restaurants aligned in the center.
+The emblem is painted neon yellow and framed along its entire perimeter.
+In the center, there is a three-level inscription, with the restaurant names aligned.
 The font is bold and grotesque, with a dense arrangement of letters.
 They are all merged except for “EL.”
-The border and the text are red – the color of hot Mexican spices.
+The border and the text are red, the color of hot Mexican spices.

 1997 – 2005

-During this period, designers tilted the logo slightly and made it diagonal.
+During this period, designers tilted the logo slightly, making it diagonal.
 They also changed the color to a warm yellow, separated the letters, and outlined them with a thin black line.

 2005 – 2018

-In 2005, another inscription appeared – wavy, reminiscent of a burning fire.
-To enhance this similarity, the designers painted flames on a yellow background and placed a chicken head at the top.
+In 2005, another inscription appeared wavy, reminiscent of a burning fire.
+The designers painted flames yellow to enhance this similarity and placed a chicken head at the top.
 They darkened the frame, and “El” was reduced and placed next to “Pollo.”
-Since then, the logo has used a lowercase font.
+Since then, the logo has been in lowercase.
 At the bottom, the artists drew a purple rectangle indicating that the establishment serves Mexican chicken.

 2010

-In addition, there was a variant of the emblem without an advertising inscription at the bottom on a purple background.
+In addition, there was a variant of the emblem without an advertising inscription at the bottom, set against a purple background.

 2018 – 2019

 As a result of experiments with visual identity, the El Pollo Loco logo has changed dramatically.
-The designers took the classic rondel as a basis – a round shape with a clear center and a strip along the edge.
+The designers took the classic rondel as a basis, a round shape with a clear center and a strip along the edge.
 In general, the emblem began to resemble a seal.
-The colors have also been corrected: instead of bright red and yellow, a discreet palette appeared – black and brick.
+The colors have also been corrected: instead of bright red and yellow, a discreet palette appeared, black and brick.
 A realistic chicken head is drawn against their background.
 It is white, like the name of the restaurant chain.
-The inscription takes pride in place at the top of the wide ring.
+The inscription takes pride of place at the top of the wide ring.

 2019 – today

-The modern logo is an improved version of the emblems of previous years.
+The modern logo is an improvement over the previous year’s emblems.
 It combines a bright yellow background, pointed letters resembling flames, a hat-like top, a three-level inscription, and a frame.

 Font and Colors